-During the first quarter of 2020, Baker Hughes Company's market capitalization declined significantly compared to the fourth quarter of 2019.
-Baker Hughes Company's closing stock price fell to a historic low of \$9.33 on March 23, 2020.
-Over the same period, the equity value of Baker Hughes Company's peer group companies and the overall U.S. stock market also declined significantly amid market volatility.
+During the first quarter of 2020, our market capitalization declined significantly compared to the fourth quarter of 2019.
+Our closing stock price fell to a historic low of \$9.33 on March 23, 2020.
+Over the same period, the equity value of our peer group companies and the overall U.S. stock market also declined significantly amid market volatility.
 In addition, the Oilfield Services Index (OSX), an indicator of investors' view of the earnings prospects and cost of capital of the oil and gas services industry, traded at prices that were the lowest in its history.
 These declines were driven by the uncertainty surrounding the outbreak of the coronavirus (COVID-19) and other macroeconomic events such as the geopolitical tensions between OPEC and Russia, which also resulted in a significant drop in oil prices.
 Based on these factors, we concluded that a triggering event occurred and, accordingly, an interim quantitative impairment test was performed as of March 31, 2020 ("testing date").